-The second version of our Model-Driven Software Engineering In Practice book is finally available.
-And it comes with a complete redesign of the book webiste .
+The second version of our Model-Driven Software Engineering In Practice book is available.
+And it comes with a complete redesign of the book website.

 Agile Introduction to Model-Driven Engineering